Can Undocumented Aliens Sue For Personal Injuries Or Wrongful Death?

 So, in this case, capping damages remains improper.
 Rodriguez, supra, no longer applies if you are undocumented.
 Loss of future income is now based upon your U.S. employment numbers, not those of your home country.

 Contact Ehline Law Firm Personal Injury Attorneys

+Above, we learned from personal injury attorney Michael Ehline that immigration status has no place in a careless or wanton death or injury lawsuit.
+But now that you know this does not sleep on your rights!
 Certain cases have different statutory deadlines.
-So for example, if a city truck ran you over and broke your leg, you may have only six months or less to seek money.
+So, for example, if a city truck ran you over and broke your leg, you may have only six months or less to seek money.
 The same goes for cruise ship accidents.

 The only way to know more about preserving your rights to personal injury compensation is to contact attorney Ehline at Ehline Law Firm right now!
 Call (213) 596-9642.

 I am driving Directions from the City of Los Angeles DTLA to Ehline Law Firm.
 Commute 7 min (0.9 miles) via S Broadway and S Hill St in heavy traffic from Los Angeles, California as usual.

 Head northwest on W 1st St toward N Spring St 0.1 mi